kverbeeck/IoT_House_v2/README.md

 i recommend a 0.2 layer height for the bigger parts and 0.1 for the smaller detail, no rafts, skirts, supports needed.

-All ESP32 code can be found in this repository as well.
+All ESP32 code i wrote for this project can be found in this repository as well.

 Steps